searchtechnologies/kibana-logbrowser/README.md

 <pre>
 This software is licensed under the Apache License, version 2 ("ALv2"), quoted below.

-Copyright 2017 Search Technologies Corporation <https://www.searchtechnologies.com>
+Copyright 2017 Search Technologies Corporation (<a href="https://www.searchtechnologies.com">https://www.searchtechnologies.com</a>)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of